Dyalog/APLCourse/docs/the-rank-operator.md

 <blockquote>
       A <a target="_blank" href="https://aplwiki.com/wiki/Cell">cell</a> is a subarray which is formed by selecting a single index along some number of leading axes and the whole of each trailing axis.
 Cells are classified by their rank, which may be between 0 (scalars) and the array's rank (in which case the cell must be the entire array).
 Cells with rank k are called k-cells of an array.
 A major cell is a cell whose rank is one less than the entire array, or a 0-cell of a scalar.
 </blockquote>
 If the text above feels confusing, don't worry.
-Possibly after this chapter, and almost certainly after [the next section on selecting from arrays](../Selecting from arrays), you will be able to read it again and say to yourself "oh yeah, that makes sense".
-What you need to know for now is that arrays are arranged like rectangles in many dimensions.
-The three simplest cases should feel somewhat familiar to you.
+Maybe after this chapter, or even after the next section on selecting from arrays, you can read it again and say to yourself "oh yeah, that makes sense".
+For now just know that that arrays are arranged like rectangles in many dimensions.
+The three simplest cases should feel a bit familiar to you.

 ```APL
       0            ⍝ A scalar